-The consultation findings highlighted several areas that are important to you.
-From tailored and accessible information and advice through to specialist mental health services and support.
-We recognise the issues in accessing the services and support we need to have good mental health and wellbeing.
-It also recognises the significant impact that the COVID-19 pandemic and rising cost of living has had and continues to have on mental and physical health.
+The consultation findings highlighted several areas that are important to you, from tailored and accessible information and advice through to specialist mental health services and support.
+We recognise the issues in accessing the services and support you need to have good mental health and wellbeing.
+We also recognise the significant impact that the COVID-19 pandemic and rising cost of living has had and continues to have on mental and physical health.
 The HWB will continue to work with system partners to assure these issues are being addressed.